Ben-at-MIAD/Ben-at-MIAD.github.io/equipment/vinylcutters.md

 2. Sending the file to the cutter and prepping the cut using the Control Panel software
 3. Running the operation on the machine

 You should complete step one before you are in front of the cutter, or before you submit the form.
-Steps 2 and 3 happen when you are working on the machine itself, so you won't do those if you are submitting a file to processed through the service bureau.
+Steps 2 and 3 happen when you are working on the machine itself, so you won't do those if you are submitting a file to be processed through the service bureau.